Sleep doctors in Austin and Central Texas

 - Daytime sleepiness

 Parasomnias are disorders that cause a disruption during rapid eye movement (REM) sleep or non-rapid eye movement (NREM) sleep.
 The most common examples of parasomnias include:

 - Teeth grinding

 To diagnose sleep conditions, we offer overnight sleep studies.
 During your sleep study, you will spend the night in a private room.
 Before you go to sleep, your registered technologist will attach monitoring devices to track your brainwaves, heart rate, oxygen levels and REMs.
 The next morning, the technologist will remove the monitoring devices, and you will be able to resume your daily activities.

 After your overnight stay, we will score your sleep study and your sleep disorders physician will analyze the results.
 You will typically receive your results within 10 business days.
 Based on your results, your physician will determine the best method of treatment.
 This may include learning to sleep in a different position, losing weight or wearing a mouthpiece at night.
 Other treatments may include medication, wearing a nasal mask at night or surgery.

 Where to go for your sleep study

-We have four sleep centers in the Austin and Central Texas area that offer sleep studies.
+We have two sleep centers that offer sleep studies.